Next event: Sunday 19 January

-On the third Sunday of each month since 1997, we have been doing voluntary conservation work on Greenham and Crookham Commons near Newbury, West Berkshire.
+On the third Sunday of each month Since December 1997, we have been doing voluntary conservation work on Greenham and Crookham Commons near Newbury, West Berkshire.
 Much of the site is the former Greenham Common Airbase, famous for its cold-war cruise missiles and peace protesters.
-But a parish boundary runs right across the area, so it is actually two adjacent commons, Greenham in the west and Crookham in the east.
+But a parish boundary runs north-south right across the area, so it is actually two adjacent commons, Greenham in the west and Crookham in the east.
 That explains our name.

 Some of the site is wooded, most is open grassland and heathland.
 As with most lowland heath, the commons have a tendency to revert to scrub and woodland.
 There is nothing wrong with woodland as such, but the heathland is a valuable and threatened habitat.
 If the scrub encroachment is not kept in check, the special heathland flora and fauna would be lost.
 So, a large part of our work (from autumn through to early spring each year) is tree and scrub clearance.
 But we can't do scrub-bashing during the bird nesting season, so late spring and summer tasks include things like fence maintenance, building other infrastructure like steps and boardwalks, clearing footpaths, or controlling bracken and invasive exotic plant species such as Himalayan balsam.